PoHuit/ecmulator/README.md

   increases by 5% per level.
 The default of 5 is what a good pilot should have.

+* The `--hull` (`-H` — don't ask about the uppercase) argument specifies the hull bonus percentage (for example, `30` for 30%) for jammers.
+The default of 0 reflects an unbonused ship.
+Hull bonuses must be calculated manually: there's too many cases to be specified to make a programmatic calculation useful.

 ## License

 This program is licensed under the "MIT License".
 Please see